How Do Religious Organizations and Workers Overcome Immigration Scrutiny From DHS?

-You can also make a case status inquiry online here.
+You may also make a case status inquiry online here.
 Sometimes inquiries made by a congressional representative can be helpful where attorney requests have been ineffective.
-Or, a request for assistance from the USCIS Ombudsman’s office is another approach.
+Additionally, you may request for assistance from the USCIS Ombudsman’s office.

 In cases where USCIS unduly delays an adjudication and denies an expedite request, or waiting for the site visit substantially burdens your religious exercise, you may consider filing an federal district court action in the nature of mandamus, including arguments as to why the delay is unreasonable and how it imposes a substantial burden on religious exercise in violation of the mandamus statute, the Administrative Procedure Act (APA) and RFRA .
 See here.

 The travel ban upheld by the Supreme Court in Trump v.
 Hawaii contains restrictions that differ by country.
 Under the current travel ban, both nonimmigrant and special immigrant ministers and other religious workers from Iran, Libya, Somalia, Syria, Yemen, and, in theory North Korea, could be ineligible to receive visas to travel to the U.S. The ban on Venezuela is currently applicable only to government officials.
 We will need to keep aware of any changes or expansions to the travel ban.